Editorial Standards

 Key Takeaways

-• The user fee is $600 (as of 2024), paid at the time of filing on Pay.gov.
+- The user fee is $275 (per Rev. Proc.
+2025-5), paid at the time of filing on Pay.gov.
 There are no installment options.
 The fee is nonrefundable, even if the application is denied.
+It is, however, refunded if the application is returned as incomplete or withdrawn before substantive review begins.

-• Retroactive recognition is available if filed within 27 months of the date of organization.
+- Retroactive recognition is available if filed within 27 months from the end of the month in which the organization was formed (the 27-month count starts at the end of the formation month, not the exact date of organization, which gives slightly more time than a literal 27 months from formation).
 Beyond 27 months, recognition is effective from the date of filing, not the date of formation.

 What Form 1023-EZ Is and When to Use It